-With regard to the content of Article 2391-bis of the Italian Civil Code on related-party transactions, of Legislative Decree No. 49 of 10 June 2019, transposing Directive 2017/828/EU ("SHRD II") and the amendments subsequently made (by way of Resolution 21624 passed on 10 December 2020) to the Related Parties Regulation, the Company approves related-party transactions in compliance with the provisions of the current laws and regulations, with its own Articles of Association, and with the procedures adopted in this regard.
-ENAV's current "Procedure for related-party transactions" ("RPT Procedure") adopted in compliance with the provisions of the applicable legal and regulatory framework, was last updated, taking into account the latest regulatory changes, by ENAV's Board of Directors on 1 July 2021, having obtained the opinion of the Control, Risks and Related Parties Committee, which is tasked - pursuant to the relevant Regulation - with the duties of the related-parties committee under the RPT Regulation and RTP Procedure.
+With regard to the content of Article 2391-bis of the Italian Civil Code on related-party transactions, of Legislative Decree No. 49 of 10 June 2019, transposing Directive 2017/828/EU "SHRD II") and the amendments subsequently made by Resolution no. 21624 of 10 December 2020 to the Related Parties Regulation, the Company approves related party transactions in compliance with the provisions of the law and regulations in force, its own statutory provisions and the procedures adopted in this regard.
+ENAV current "Procedure for related-party transactions" ("RPT Procedure") adopted in compliance with the provisions of the applicable legal and regulatory framework, was last updated, taking into account the latest regulatory changes, by ENAV Board of Directors on 1 July 2021, having obtained the opinion of the Control, Risks and Related Parties Committee, which is tasked - pursuant to the relevant Regulation - with the tasks of the related-parties committee under the RPT Regulation and RTP Procedure.